Teaching as Research Seminar

 Current Columbia University graduate students and postdocs who are interested in…

-Click on the toggles below to read the session descriptions.
+Click on the toggles below to read the module descriptions.

 In Module 1, learn about the iterative process of Teaching-as-Research (TAR) as a means to help you decide how to go about assessing your teaching and your students’ learning.
 After gaining an introduction to TaR in context with other educational assessment terms, you will discuss sample TAR research questions to help you develop an original research question to help guide your own assessment work.

-In Module 2, learn how to contextualize and refine your drafted TAR question by looking into the research of teaching and learning in your academic discipline and beyond.
-After reviewing TAR questions and literature reviews by other participants, you will draft an introduction that puts into context your refined research question.
+In Module 2, learn how to contextualize and refine your drafted TaR question by looking into the research of teaching and learning in your academic discipline and beyond.
+After reviewing TaR questions by other participants, you will draft a literature review that puts your refined research question into context.

 In Module 3, learn how to select the data collection and analysis methods that may be appropriate for assessing your research question.
 To do so, you will see examples of some common methods, and dive more deeply into a few methods of greatest interest to you.
-At the end of the module, you will draft a methods section that discusses the fit of your assessment approaches and analyses to your TAR question.
+At the end of the module, you will draft an introduction and methods section that discusses the fit of your assessment approaches and analyses to your TaR question.

 Seminar objectives